 As global business challenges become increasingly complex, leadership and HR teams have the challenge to navigate through company transformation cycles, retain top-performing employees, and keep them engaged.
 Orgnostic’s main premise is that leaders and investors need to start measuring and managing their organizational capital with the same rigor as financial results to start properly addressing the issue.

-With Orgnostic, Luka, Igor, and the team are on a mission to provide investors and leadership teams with high-quality organizational insights that link organizational dynamics with companies' bottom lines.
+With Orgnostic, Luka, Igor, and the team are on a mission to provide leadership teams with high-quality organizational insights that link organizational dynamics with companies’ bottom lines.
 The end goal of such an endeavor is to create better and more sustainable businesses for the new economy.

-Business + Academy
+Business + academy

 Dr. Ruth Wageman